 “Who is a God like you, who pardons sin and forgives the transgression of the remnant of his inheritance?
 You do not stay angry forever but delight to show mercy.
 You will again have compassion on us; You will tread our sins underfoot and hurl all our iniquities into the depths of the sea.”
 (Micah 7:18–19)

-Tonight, as the sun goes down and the second night of Rosh Hashanah begins, many will observe the tradition of serving a fruit that has just come into season.
+Tonight, as the sun goes down the second night of Rosh Hashanah will begin, and many will observe the tradition of serving a fruit that has just come into season.

 This fruit is often the pomegranate since it comes into season in Israel around this time.